michalmonday/supremeDuck/README.md

 > Will the MalDuino work on computer X?
 > The MalDuino works just like an arduino leonardo, so if a leonoardo can do it on a certain computer, so can a MalDuino.
 It should be noted that I have had some reports of people having difficulty running scripts on windows 7, however this is not widespread as far as I know and I am looking into this.

-**Can the device perform the same functions on any keyboard encoding?**
-Probably not but I didn't test them all, the encoding has been adapted from the orginal HAK5's "rubber ducky" which isn't perfect but it's more than enough to have fun with it.

 ![](http://i.imgur.com/LV6Ix5R.jpg)